Are You Ready for a job Interview?

 - Present yourself well.
 Find out what the company culture is regarding business dress code.
 If in doubt, go more formal not less formal.
 Make sure you are well groomed on the day

-What You Should Practice
+What You Should Practice for a Job Interview

 When practicing for an interview, you should focus on the way you answer questions.